healygi/peace-of-mind/README.md

 Tutor mentoring helped me with deployment.

-My own mentor Antonio Rodrigues for feedback and support.
+My mentor Antonio Rodrigues for feedback and support.

-### Media
+## Media

 - I used the following sites to help in the creation of my site.